Raccoonn/Twitch-Chat-Bot/README.md

 channels and running methods.

 In order to run the bot successfully you will need to get a oauth Token from Twitch.
 This can be easily found in user settings on Twitch.tv.
-I reccommend that you write the token into the code to simplify things.
+I reccommend that you write the token into the code and use it as part of your default credentials.